Project Details

 More importantly, this solution allows us to leverage the built-in accessibility features of their smartphones and provide a consistent, intuitive ride-share experience on all types of vehicles.

-Design | Mobile App
+Mobile App Design Guidelines

 Enabling Full Navigation and Control on User’s Personal Device